LegalizeAdulthood/iterated-dynamics/ReadMe.md

 incorporation into the main repository.
 We couldn't have gotten this far without contributions from many persons!

+To ensure your code will fit in wth the existing code base, check our [Style Guide](Style.md) and adjust your code to match.

 # Code Structure

 Most of the source code is in a library named `libid` in a folder by the same